-I’ve witnessed companies lose hundreds of thousands of dollars after failing to implement website security features to safeguard their website from hackers and fraudsters.
+I’ve witnessed companies lose hundreds of thousands of dollars after failing to implement eCommerce website security features to safeguard their online stores from hackers and fraudsters.

 The internet is a dangerous place to conduct business.
-Over the next four years, online retailer fraud is projected to hit $130 billion.
+Over the next three years, online retailer fraud is projected to hit $130 billion.
 So without appropriate fraud protection tools, your sensitive customer data is at risk.

 For every fraudulent order that is successfully placed using your eCommerce site, an online retailer needs to generate eight legitimate sales to recover financially from the chargeback and lost inventory.
 Thankfully, it’s possible to build a wall around your eCommerce site, featuring a big gate to allow legit sales through.